 6. Plot characters, story events and settings with equal care

-- Is it clear who my characters are and what motivates them?
+- Is it clear to my reader who my characters are and what motivates them?

-- Can the reader make an educated guess where my plot is headed? (towards specific core conflicts or growing friendships or romances, for example)
+- Can the reader make an educated guess where my plot could be heading? (towards specific core conflicts or growing friendships or romances, for example)

-- Do my characters and settings change in a way that logically fits unfolding events?
+- Do my characters or settings change in a way that logically fits unfolding events?

-7. Use your plot outline as a guide, not as an iron grid.
+7. Use your plot outline as a guide, not an iron grid.

-Creating a plot outline is crucial if you want to write a book and have an idea where the story is going.
-This approach truly helps you avoid getting stuck.
-That’s why we developed Now Novel’s Story Builder, a guided process for fleshing out the central idea, mood, characters, settings and other elements of your novel.
+Creating a plot outline is crucial if you want to have an idea where the story is going.
+It helps you avoid getting stuck.
+That’s why we developed Now Novel’s Story Builder (try it now).
+It’s a guided step-by-step process for fleshing out the central idea, core plot, setting, characters, scenes and world of your book.

 Although a plot outline is helpful for structuring your story and staying on track, remember that it is a flexible blueprint rather than a rigid structure each element of your novel must bend to fit.